 When Can You Request a New Doctor?

-You can request a new doctor at any time as long as the doctor has approval from the Workers’ Compensation Board.
-If your employer uses a PPO, you must wait 30 days from your first visit before switching to a provider outside the network, as well as notify your insurer or employer in writing.
+You can request a new doctor at any time if the doctor has approval from the Workers’ Compensation Board.
+If your employer uses a PPO, you must wait 30 days from your first visit before switching to a provider outside the network and notify your insurer or employer in writing.

-You might want to switch if your current doctor doesn’t listen to you, doesn’t help you improve, or isn’t treating the injury you have.
+You might want to switch if your current doctor doesn’t listen to you, doesn’t help you improve, or isn’t treating your injury, especially if you’re unsure how to express your concerns; consider learning some tips to talk to the doctor.
 You can also ask for a second opinion before changing doctors.

 While you usually don’t need to fill out a doctor change request form, you should keep a copy of your request for your records.
 If your claim is under an ADR system, check your agreement first.
 Some programs have their own rules for switching providers.